 Honors is about academic excellence and personal growth, both of which we hope you will experience as an honors student.
-The opportunity to develop research expertise in an area of interest to you under the mentorship of a professor will be useful for those thinking of pursuing graduate studies.
+The opportunity to develop research expertise in an area of interest to you under the mentorship of a professor will be useful for those thinking of pursuing graduate studies or other professional pathways.

 The Honors program is unique in four important ways:

 - It recognizes students who are doing well academically in their Sociology courses (higher admission standard) and requires that students maintain a higher level of academic performance.

 - It provides an opportunity for even greater specialization in Sociology (min ★42 max ★54) versus the regular BA program (min ★30 max ★48).

 - It gives students the option to declare a minor or take courses from a variety of related disciplines allowing for more flexibility.